ministryofjustice/hmpps-incentives-api/doc/architecture/decisions/0004-reference-data-sync.md

 This screen represents the Other Privileges ![](other_privs.png)

-In production there are only 12 records across all prisons for 1 privilege (Play Station PS2) for privilages and most records were added over 8 years ago.
+In production there are only 12 records across all prisons for 1 privilege (Play Station PS2) for privileges and most records were added over 8 years ago.

 | Code | Prison Id | Min Incentive Level | Active |
 |------|-----------|---------------------|--------|